 Read Chapter 27 “The Old Continent”

 Social progress was made, and humanity was flourishing on so many levels.
-People felt ecstatic and optimistic about the future, not at all anxious about the environment.
+People felt ecstatic and optimistic about the future, saving the environment wasn’t on the agenda.

-Booming economics and immense focus on capital growth resulted in shrinking, apparently infinite, natural resources.
-But the unprecedented consumption of those resources left Earth unbalanced, polluted and bleeding from painful wounds caused by people’s careless lifestyle.
+Booming economics and immense focus on capital growth resulted in shrinking, surprisingly finite, natural resources.
+In reality, the unprecedented and exploitive consumption left Earth unbalanced, polluted and bleeding painfully.

 The division between the new (modern, liberal) and old (patriarchal, reactionary) ways of living wasn’t turned into a culture war as yet.
 But the actors, who were personally going to benefit from the divide, slowly started emerging onto the political and business stage.